-The term "Artificial Intelligence", first coined by data scientist John McCarthy4 in 1956, can be understood as a combination of mass data, sufficient computing resources and ML, which can accomplish simple, repetitive tasks, or can be more sophisticated and, to some degree, selflearn and perform autonomously, based on a system that mimics human cognitive skills or human capabilities.
-However, the prospect of a computer having such a level of intelligence, also called "strong artificial intelligence" is not expected in the foreseeable future.
+The term Artificial Intelligence, first coined by data scientist John McCarthy5 in 1956, is defined as "the science and engineering of making intelligent machines", or simply, the study of methods for making computers mimic human decisions to solve problems.
+AI includes tasks such as learning, reasoning, planning, perception, language understanding and robotics.
 AI in the financial services industry is still in its relative infancy and is poised to become more common, and with that will come legal, ethical, economic and regulatory challenges.